Escaping from Zero Gradient: Revisiting Action-Constrained Reinforcement Learning via Frank-Wolfe Policy Optimization: Experimental Results

 \subsection{MuJoCo Continuous Control Tasks}

+To further validate NFWPO, we consider popular continuous control tasks in MuJoCo \citep{6386109} with non-linear and state-dependent action constraints.
+We further compare the proposed algorithm with important benchmarks RL algorithms for MuJoCo control taks, including PPO \citep{schulman2017proximal}, TRPO \citep{schulman2015trust}, and SAC \citep{haarnoja2018soft}.
+To make the comparison even more comprehensive, we also evaluate FOCOPS \citep{zhang2020first}, which is a recent approach designed to address long-term total discounted cost constraints.
+As FOCOPS is not designed for handling state-wise action constraints, we relax the action constraints into the long-term total discounted constraints required by FOCOPS.
+To ensure constraint satisfaction, we use the same technique as DDPG+Projection, i.e., the actions of PPO, TRPO, SAC, and FOCOPS are post-processed by $L_2$-projection before being applied to the environment.

-To further validate NFWPO, we consider popular continuous control tasks in MuJoCo \citep{6386109} with linear, non-linear, and state-dependent action constraints: \textbf{Reacher with linear and non-linear constraints.} In this task, the action space is $2$-dimensional (denoted by $u_{1},u_{2}$), and each action entry corresponds to the torque of a joint of a 2-DoF robot.
-To validate the applicability of NFWPO, we impose both linear and nonlinear action constraints as: (i) $\lvert u_{1}+u_{2}\rvert\leq 0.1$ and (ii) $ {u_{1}}^2+{u_{2}}^2\leq 0.02$.
-We intentionally make the constraints quite tight to better showcase the performance of NFWPO.
+\textbf{Reacher with non-linear constraints.} In this task, the action space is $2$-dimensional (denoted by $u_{1},u_{2}$), and each action entry corresponds to the torque of a joint of a 2-DoF robot.
+To validate the applicability of NFWPO, we impose nonlinear action constraints as: $ {u_{1}}^2+{u_{2}}^2\leq 0.05$.
 From Figure \ref{fig:Reacher all}(a), we observe a similar trend that NFWPO still converges faster and achieves a larger return than the other baseline methods.
-In this task, DDPG+OptLayer can achieve a return closer to NFWPO as it has fewer pre-OptLayer violations as shown in Figure \ref{fig:Reacher all}(b).
-DDPG+Projection and DDPG+RewardShaping still perform poorly as they always produce actions far from the feasible sets and relies heavily on the projection step.
+In this task, DDPG+OptLayer and DDPG+RewardShaping can achieve a return closer to NFWPO as it has fewer pre-OptLayer (pre-projection) violations as shown in Figure \ref{fig:Reacher all}(b).
+The other algorithms still perform poorly as they always produce actions far from the feasible sets and relies heavily on the projection step.
+This is reflected by the fact that SAC, TRPO, and PPO violate the constraint at almost every training step, as shown in Figure \ref{fig:Reacher all}(b).
+Regarding FOCOPS, the violation of the constraint in the second half of training is less than that in the first half.
+This indicates that FOCOPS needs much more training steps to find a policy that violate lesser, Despite this, the return of FOCOPS remains fairly low as other benchmarks.